TheCyberViking/Facebook_OSINT_Dump/README.md

 you enter the URL of the facebook profile the site will then convert it to a ID Number, which my tool uses

-You Will need Chrome For this tool to work
+You Will need Chrome For this tool to work, and you will also need to be logged into a FaceBook Profile as FaceBook doesnt let you see certain content with privacy settings.

 Informaiton Available
 ======================